 The month before this ceremony I was in the mushroom capital of Mexico so I did some Hongos with my friends.
 It’s the first time I’ve had any psychedelics, and I feel having that experience helped keep me calm during the first stage of Ayahuasca.
-Also, the shaman actually asked me if I’d taken anything before and how I felt on it when he was deciding how much medicine to give me.
+Also, the shaman actually asked me if I’d taken anything before and how I felt about it when he was deciding how much medicine to give me.

 Ps, if it’s your first time the shaman normally gives you half a dose just to make sure you are ok and then if you are you can take more a little later on.
 Like I did.

 I don’t recommend people lightly.
 Especially not here on my blog.
 ESPECIALLY with something like this.
 And I want to be clear that this is NOT a sponsored post.
 I paid my $2000 pesos like everyone else.
 I think it is normally around $2500 now, just so you know.